 Mr. Doody served as Vice Chairman of Staples, Inc., an office products company, from February 2014 until his retirement in September 2017.
-Prior to that, he served as President, North American Commercial, from January 2013 until February 2014, and President, North American Delivery, from March 2002 to January 2013.
+Mr. Doody served Staples, Inc. since 1998 in various roles including President, North American Commercial, from January 2013 until February 2014, and President, North American Delivery, from March 2002 to January 2013.
 Mr. Doody serves on the Board of Directors of Casella Waste Systems, Inc., a vertically integrated waste management company.
 Mr. Doody previously served on the Board of Directors of Virtusa Corporation, a global provider of digital engineering and information technology outsourcing services that accelerate business outcomes for its clients, until it was acquired in February 2021.
 Mr. Doody is an emeritus member of the Foundation Board at The College at Brockport.